leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 AND     0000 0000 0000 0011 = 0x3 = 3
 ```

-We get the value of 210 by performing the bitwise **AND** operation with `0xFF` and converting from hexidecimal to decimal:
+Finally, we get the value by performing the bitwise **AND** operation with `0xFF` and converting from hexidecimal to decimal:

 ```rust
         0001 0011 1101 0010 = 0x13D2